ttu/ruuvitag-sensor/README.md

 ### A custom event handler for a specific log event

-If custom functionality is required when a specific event happens, e.g. exit when a specific sensor is blacklisted, logging event handlers can be utilized for this functionality.
+You can add custom handlers to respond to specific log events.
+For example, to exit when a specific sensor is blacklisted:

 ```py
 from logging import StreamHandler